 - Many Wire Fox Terriers have been famous through book publications and TV or movie features.
 Apart from Snowy from Adventures of Tintin, Tip, another Wire, was featured in series of children’s readers called Tip and Mitten.

 - Wire fox terrier height and weight- For show dogs, the ideal weight for male Wires is about 18 lbs and for bitches it is about 16 lbs- no more.
 Height for males, ideally, should not exceed 15 ½ inches at withers-females slightly less than that.

 - Coat- The coat of wire fox terriers is described as dense, shaggy and compact without excessive curling.

 - Wirehaired were originally bred for hunting.
 However, today, thanks to their cute looks, they are mainly used as companion dogs.

-The best place to buy your Wire fox terrier puppy is from reputed breeders in your area.
-There are many other places to buy your wire fox puppy from- street vendors, stores and even from private individuals through word of mouth.
-Many dog refuge centers or dog pounds can help you get a wire fox terrier for free.
+Look for a reputed breeder in your area.
+Many dog refuge centers or dog pounds can also help you find a wire fox terrier.
 Buying from reputed breeders has its advantages in that; you can meet the puppy’s parents and also have the guarantee that some of the early medical checkups and vaccinations may be already done.
 You can also get a vet to examine your pup so as to ensure there are no genetic issues or diseases.
 Adopting a wire fox from rescue organizations is also great and you will be doing a great service.
-Here is a checklist when adopting/ buying your fox terrier puppy:
+Here is a checklist when adopting/buying your fox terrier: